-The BRTB has approved a resolution to adopt the next long-range transportation plan by July 2023.
-The following activities were completed during FY 2022:
+The BRTB approved a resolution adopting Resilience 2050 in July 2023.
+The following activities have been completed:

-- BMC launched public facing websites for Resilience 2050 on the BMC website and on Public Input.
-Updates were made throughout the year. - BMC held a public comment period for the regional goals and strategies (summarized above).
-The BRTB approved updated goals and strategies for Resilience 2050 in November 2021. - BMC staff reviewed and recommended updates to the project evaluation criteria.
-The BRTB approved the updated project scoring methodology in November 2021.
-Key updates include: - Shift the amount of points devoted to the existing goals, particularly for transit projects. - Add scoring criteria for transit projects where it had previously been absent in the areas of complete streets accessibility, safety, and security. - Reduce the points allocated to economic prosperity from 10 to 5 so that the point allocation for safety can be increased to 10 to reflect its importance as a regional goal. - Clarify definitions and the allocation of points where they had previously been unclear.
-BMC staff also sought to make the scoring process less subjective by suggesting more quantitative methods focusing on how each project contributes to creating a complete transportation system. - Update the scoring criteria to integrate impacts to Environmental Justice populations. - BMC staff updated the project submittal form to reflect updates to the project scoring methodology.
-BMC staff held a call for projects from April 4, 2022 - June 15, 2022.
+- Launching public facing websites for Resilience 2050 on the BMC website and on Public Input.
+Updates were made throughout plan development. - Holding a public comment period for the regional goals and strategies (summarized above).
+The BRTB approved updated goals and strategies for Resilience 2050 in November 2021. - Updating the project evaluation criteria (summarized above).
+The BRTB approved the updated project scoring methodology in November 2021. - Updating the project submittal form to reflect updates to the project scoring methodology.
+BMC staff held a call for projects from April 4, 2022 June 15, 2022.
 Local agencies and MDOT MTA submitted projects by the deadline, followed by BMC review and mapping of candidate projects. - Round 10 Socioeconomic Forecast: BMC staff worked with the Cooperative Forecasting Group throughout FY 2022 to develop the data inputs necessary for their Round 10 forecasts.
 Jurisdictions submitted draft Round 10 forecasts in January 2022, followed by review of the forecasts in February, and development of model inputs in March and April.
-BMC staff presented a resolution on the Round 10 forecasts in July 2022, which was adopted.

-- Financial Forecasts: In November 2021, BMC requested an updated financial forecast through 2050 due to the passage of the Infrastructure Investment and Jobs Act.
-BMC staff continued to communicate with MDOT regarding the updated forecast throughout the remainder of FY 2022.
+The BRTB adopted a resolution on the Round 10 forecasts in July 2022. - Financial Forecasts: In November 2021, BMC requested an updated financial forecast through 2050 due to the passage of the Infrastructure Investment and Jobs Act.
+BMC staff received an updated financial forecast in October 2022.
 BMC also worked with a consultant team at Kimley-Horn throughout FY 2022 on a local financial forecast.
-The local financial forecast seeks to identify funds used by local jurisdictions to support operation and system preservation of the roadway infrastructure and their process for predicting future revenues.
-Kimley-Horn is working to finalizing a tool to forecast local transportation revenues for Resilience 2050 and future LRTPs. - BMC staff planned and launched a series of white papers covering a variety of LRTP topics.
-This was intended to break key LRTP topics into more digestible chunks and to encourage further public engagement surrounding the LRTP during the development of Resilience 2050.
+The local financial forecast identifies funds used by local jurisdictions to support operation, system preservation and expansion of transportation infrastructure and their process for predicting future revenues.
+The consultant team finalized and presented the tool to forecast local transportation revenues for Resilience 2050 and future LRTPs in October 2022.
+The BRTB adopted the financial forecast for Resilience 2050 in January 2023. - Launching and promoting a series of white papers covering a variety of LRTP topics.
+The Resilience 2050 white papers were intended to break key LRTP topics into more digestible chunks and to encourage further public engagement surrounding the LRTP during the development of Resilience 2050.
 BMC staff created a Public Input website for the white papers in January 2022.
-In FY 2022, white papers were released and promoted monthly from February 2022 through June 2022 covering a variety of topics including the project scoring methodology, highway safety, freight, transit, and air quality.
-BMC staff will continue to publish white papers throughout the remainder of CY 2022 on topics including active transportation, demographic trends, and emerging technologies. - BMC staff updated chapter text and appendices for Resilience 2050 that do not require a list of candidate projects throughout FY 2022.
-This included chapters on goals & strategies, federal requirements, performance based planning and programming, and an appendix reflecting the recently updated (2020) Congestion Management Process.

-Upcoming activities in FY 2023 include:

-- Mapping, scoring, and cost estimation for candidate projects in July and August 2022. - Drafting and presenting a proposed preferred alternative to the Technical Committee and BRTB, with approval in fall 2022.
-This will also include proposed set asides. - Reviewing and finalizing the financial forecast in summer and fall of 2022. - Finalizing and laying out chapters for Resilience 2050. - Releasing a draft of Resilience 2050 in spring 2023, followed by a public comment period, response to comments, and preparation of the final Resilience 2050 document.
+Eleven white papers were released and promoted monthly from February 2022 through February 2023 covering a variety of topics. - Creating materials to support the scoring of candidate projects and cost estimation including interactive maps displaying candidate projects along with a variety of additional layers including environmental and cultural resources and Environmental Justice TAZs. - Drafting and presenting a proposed preferred alternative to the Technical Committee and BRTB.
+The preferred alternative includes 36 transit projects, 56 roadway projects and \$250 million in set-aside funding intended to improve air quality due to the Baltimore region's nonattainment status.
+Strategies for use of these set-aside funds include TSMO, Complete Streets, Transportation Emission Reduction Measures (TERMS), and a list of priority active transportation projects developed by the BRTB Bicycle and Pedestrian Advisory Group in 2022. - Finalizing and laying out chapters for Resilience 2050. - Preparing public involvement materials and advertisements for the public comment period, releasing a draft of Resilience 2050 in May 2023, holding 8 public meetings (one virtual and seven in-person), responding to comments, and preparing the final Resilience 2050 document.

-FY 2022-2025 TIP
+FY 2024-2027 TIP